 This joint approach is based on Kaupapa Pasifika and Teu Le Va cultural concepts.

-Tasi Wave is now open for applications until 23 October 2020.
-See Creative New Zealand for full details.
+- Lua Wave is open for applications up to $30,000 until 9 July 2021, 1pm.
+See Creative New Zealand for more information and to apply.

 Establishment of a New Zealand Fale Malae